Background and Purpose:

-Citation Format: Woong Kim, Yasuhiro Koh, Hiroaki Akamatsu, Satomi Yagi, Ayaka Tanaka, Kuninobu Kanai, Atsushi Hayata, Ryota Shibaki, Masayuki Higuchi, Hisashige Kanbara, Takashi Kikuchi, Keiichiro Akamatsu, Masanori Nakanishi, Hiroki Ueda, Nobuyuki Yamamoto.
-Differential expression of PD-L1 on circulating tumor cells among patients with advanced lung cancer. [abstract].
+Citation Format: Satomi Yagi, Yasuhiro Koh, Hiroaki Akamatsu, Woong Kim, Ayaka Tanaka, Kuninobu Kanai, Atsushi Hayata, Ryota Shibaki, Masayuki Higuchi, Hisashige Kanbara, Takashi Kikuchi, Keiichiro Akamatsu, Masanori Nakanishi, Hiroki Ueda, Nobuyuki Yamamoto.
+Development of an automated device for size-based enrichment and isolation of circulating tumor cells in lung cancer patients. [abstract].
 In: Proceedings of the 107th Annual Meeting of the American Association for Cancer Research; 2016 Apr 16-20; New Orleans, LA.
-Philadelphia (PA): AACR; Cancer Res 2016;76(14 Suppl):Abstract nr 2257.
+Philadelphia (PA): AACR; Cancer Res 2016;76(14 Suppl):Abstract nr 2244.